10 Best Engineering Competitions for High School Students

 Engineering competitions are great playgrounds for young innovators.
 Students get to take what they learn in class and use it for real-world challenges, like building bridges or creating robots.
 These contests teach not just technical skills but also how to be creative, work in a team, and solve problems, and they can be a great way to boost your resume if you’re interested in STEM.
 If research is more of your thing, some contests are more geared towards research project submissions rather than building physical products.

-Deciding Which Type of Engineering Competition is Right For You
+How Can I Decide Which Type of Engineering Competition is Right For Me?

 Not all engineering competitions are in the same format!
 Some may resemble more of an aptitude test, while others may involve building a physical product or performing research.
 In deciding which competition is right for you, just think about which competition would give you the experience that’s most unique from the current work you’re already doing.
 Maybe if you’re already doing a research paper on your own, it could be exciting to pursue a competition where you work in a team to build a physical product like a vehicle or a robot.